tttor/ctrl-foundation/method/model-based/pilco_deisenroth_2015.md

     expresses the level of uncertainty about the model itself.
 * explicitly incorporating model uncertainty into long-term planning and controller learning (so that our approach reduces the effects of model errors)
+* PILCO is a policy search method and does **not require** state space discretization.
+  * closed-form Bayesian averaging over infinitely many plausible dynamics models is possible by using non- parametric GPs.

 ## result
 * nonparametric Bayesian models can play a fundamental role in classical control set-ups, while avoiding the typically excessive reliance on explicit models
 * a concrete example of the importance of Bayesian modeling and inference for **fast learning from scratch**
+* limitation:
+  * limited to episodic set-ups.

 ## comment
 * neural nets for learning transition model?
 * seems strong relation with bayesian RL